 That’s why usually there is no financial incentive for women to go and work more.
 Because of the tax system, it does not give them any financial gain.
 It’s 2021!
 We should change this.
 There are also social norms in play.
 We expect women to take care of the child and to decrease their working hours once they have a child.
 If men do the same thing, we think it’s weird.
 My own mom experienced this a lot when I was born and raised.

 I would also suggest that blind job applications are a solution.
 Men are usually in better positions and that has a lot of reasons (mostly prejudice, but that’s something for another post).
 If the application for a job is blind, so no gender, age or name showing, women can’t be discriminated against.
 This is also a solution for other types of discrimination, like racism.
 Research has shown that blind job applications can be a good solution.
 In The Netherlands there is one employment agency already doing this, it’s called Trickle.

 Also, as I said, once the amount of women which work in a sector increases, the pay decreases.
 We can change this by assigning how heavy the work-load is in specific professions (like a teacher or a nurse).
 We can then objectively pay the people in that profession according to how heavy the work-load is.
 And so, jobs in health care and education will be paid higher, since they are the so-called heavy jobs.
 This is already done in New Zealand.
 Maybe something to look into as well!

 *This is a very binary post.
-I am very sorry for this.
+I am very sorry about this.
 I wrote it this way because of the research done which is usually binary.
 If you have any suggestions on how to adjust this post, let me know.